MrPrimate/ddb-meta-data/modules/hftt/README.md

 Unleash your imagination and live out the dream of exploring the Upside Down from the Netflix original series, Stranger Things.
 Mike Wheeler has created an awesome Dungeons & Dragons adventure...and now you get to play it.

-- Begin your own **Stranger Things* D&D adventure** \-created, annotated, and animated by Will the Wise himself

 ---

 ## License